 We recognise the benefits of having a diverse workforce and will take steps to ensure that:

-- Selection criteria and processes do not unlawfully discriminate on the grounds of race, sex (including marital status, gender reassignment, pregnancy, maternity and paternity), sexual orientation (including civil partnership status), religion or belief, age or disability; other than in those instances where the firm is exercising permitted positive action or a permitted exemption;
+- selection criteria and processes do not unlawfully discriminate on the grounds of race, sex (including marital status, gender reassignment, pregnancy, maternity and paternity), sexual orientation (including civil partnership status), religion or belief, age, disability or socio economic background; other than in those instances where the firm is exercising permitted positive action or a permitted exemption;

 Conditions of service

 We will treat all employees equally and create a working environment which is free from unlawful discrimination and which respects the diverse backgrounds and beliefs of employees.
 Terms and conditions of service for employees will comply with anti-discrimination legislation.
 The provision of benefits such as flexible working hours, maternity and other leave arrangements, performance appraisal systems, dress code, bonus schemes and any other conditions of employment will not unlawfully discriminate against any employee on the grounds of their age; gender; marital status; race; religion or belief; sexual orientation or on the grounds of disability.

 Where appropriate and necessary, the firm will endeavour to provide appropriate facilities and conditions of service which take into account the specific needs of employees which arise from their ethnic or cultural background; gender; responsibilities as carers; disability; religion or belief or sexual orientation.

 Promotion within the firm (including partners) will be made without reference to any of the forbidden grounds and will be based solely on merit.
 The selection criteria and processes for recruitment and promotion will be kept under review to ensure that there is no unjustifiably discriminatory impact on any particular group.